Emma Hardy: Parliamentary career

-Since her election, Hardy has sat on the House of Commons Education Select Committee.
-There, she has challenged the Government to ban informal exclusions, voiced support for the teaching of oracy (fluency in spoken communication), and promoted the benefits of a broad curriculum which includes the arts, music and sports.
-In September 2018, Hardy began to work closely with the women's health charity Endometriosis UK to push for "menstrual wellbeing" to be included as part of the sex and relationship education in schools.
+Hardy was Joint Chair of the All Party Parliamentary Group on Endometriosis and worked closely with the women's health charity Endometriosis UK to push for "menstrual wellbeing" to be included as part of the sex and relationship education in schools.
 On 25 February 2019, the UK government announced that menstrual wellbeing would be included in the curriculum going forward.
+She continues to work with local charity HEY Endo to enable better recognition of endometriosis in the workplace.

-Hardy is also the Vice Chair of the All Party Parliamentary Group on Mesh, and campaigned to suspend the use of vaginal surgical mesh in the NHS.
+Hardy was also the Vice Chair of the All Party Parliamentary Group on Mesh, and campaigned to suspend the use of vaginal surgical mesh in the NHS.
 In October 2018, the National Institute for Health and Care Excellence (NICE) declared that vaginal mesh surgery should only be used as a "last resort" to treat pelvic organ prolapse and urinary incontinence.
-According to Hardy's website this will spare thousands of women from the horrific side effects of vaginal mesh surgery that women have endured since 2003.